-ACADEMIC SCHEDULE FALL 2017

-September 2017 4 Mon Labour Day - No classes scheduled, no college services.
-7 Thurs Registration for Visiting Students for Fall Semester classes, 9 am.
+ACADEMIC SCHEDULE FALL 2018 September 2018 3 Mon Labour Day - No classes scheduled, no college services.
+6 Thurs Registration for Visiting Students for Fall Semester classes, 9 am.
 Registration for Non-Degree Students for Fall Semester classes, 10am.
-5 Tues - 8 Friday New Student Orientation 11 Mon First day of classes for Fall Semester.
-22 Friday Last day to add classes for Fall Semester.
+10 Mon First day of classes for Fall Semester.
+21 Fri Last day to add classes for Fall Semester.
 Last day to drop classes for Fall term without forfeiting tuition.
 Last day to pay tuition fees without penalty for Fall Semester.
-Students paying any portion of their fees after this date will be charged a \$100 late payment penalty.
-October 2017 9 Mon Thanksgiving Day - No classes scheduled, no college services.
-November 2017 1 Wed Students who still have any portion of their fees outstanding will be charged an additional \$50 late payment penalty.
-3 Fri Last day for clearing Incomplete (I) grades from previous Winter Semester.
+Students paying any portion of their fees after this date will be charged a 5% late payment penalty on the outstanding balance.
+Last day to opt-out of health and dental at: http://studentcare.ca/rte/en/AlbertaCollegeofArtDesignACADSA ChangeofCoverage OptOuts.
+October 2018 8 Mon Thanksgiving Day - No classes scheduled, no college services.
+November 2018 1 Wed Second late penalty date: Students who still have any portion of their fees outstanding will be charged an additional 2.5% late payment penalty on the outstanding balance.
+2 Fri Last day for clearing Incomplete (I) grades from previous Winter Semester.
 Last day for grade changes from previous Winter Semester.
-Last day for faculty teaching First Year Studies studio courses to submit mid-term grades.
-10 Fri - 11 Sat Remembrance Day observed - No classes scheduled, no college services.
-13 Mon Last day to withdraw from Fall Semester courses without failure.
-24 Fri Last day for students to apply to graduate at the Convocation Ceremonies held next May.
-December 2017 9 Sat Last day of formal instructor in Fall Semester First Year Studies, 200-level BFA and Photography courses.
-11 Mon - 16 Sat Liberal studies final exam week and 300 + 400-level BFA course jury crits.
+2 Fri Last day for faculty to share mid-term grades with students.
+8 Thur Last day to withdraw from Fall Semester courses without failure.
+9 Fri Remembrance Day observed - No classes scheduled, no college services.
+December 2018 7 Fri Last day for students to apply to graduate at the Convocation Ceremonies held next May.
+8 Sat Last day of formal instruction for most courses.